lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/OPA.md

 - In the short interval incident sync meeting everyone is spechless about what to do
 - There is a lot of infighting about what to do
+- People arguing over suggesting solutions/actions not making sense
+- Multiple teams are in the loop and blaming is heavy
-- You executed you incident handling reponse playbook without any good results
+- You exhausted all the options from your incident handling reponse playbook

 ## How to "do" OPA?